Montgomery County, MD

 Those in the market for the finest luxury listings available in Montgomery County will be able to choose from a top-notch selection of real estate options.
 Luxury homes in the area come in a wide variety of stunning architectural styles, including Beaux-Arts, Colonial, Craftsman, Tudor, Jacobean, and many more.

-The high-end residential properties in Montgomery County offer a seamless balance between sophistication, style, and comfort, and are perfect for anyone looking forward to a luxurious lifestyle.
+The high-end residential properties in Montgomery County offer a seamless balance between sophistication, style, and comfort.
 You’ll find homes equipped with a range of exceptional features including lush manicured lawns and gardens, elegant architectural details, spacious and well-curated living spaces, gorgeous master suites, large resort-style swimming pools, and more.

 No matter what type of home you’re searching for, you’ll be able to find many properties located in outstanding neighborhoods and communities such as:

-- Cabin John – Cabin John is a vibrant residential community nestled along the Potomac River.
-The woodsy neighborhood features more than 700 homes in Bethesda, along with small businesses including restaurants, markets, and professional services.
+- – Cabin John is a vibrant residential community nestled along the Potomac River.
+This woodsy neighborhood features many homes with great character and small businesses, including restaurants, markets, and professional services.

 Life in Montgomery County, MD

-- Elementary and secondary public schools in Montgomery County are administered by Montgomery County Public Schools, the largest school district in the state of Maryland, with over 162,000 students, 13,000 teachers, and a support staff of more than 10,000.
+- Elementary and secondary public schools in Montgomery County are administered by , the largest school district in the state of Maryland, with over 162,000 students, 13,000 teachers, and a support staff of more than 10,000.
 Montgomery County is also home to Montgomery College, a public community college with three campuses located in Rockville, Germantown, and Takoma Park/Silver Spring.

 - Montgomery County is a primary business and research hub, serving as the Mid-Atlantic region’s epicenter for biotechnology.
 It is the country’s third-largest biotechnology cluster, and is home to a large number of Maryland’s most prominent biomedical research institutes, including the Howard Hughes Medical Institute and Johns Hopkins University’s Montgomery County Campus.